-The following table sets forth the significant components of deferred tax assets and liabilities for the Group:
+The following table sets forth the significant components of deferred tax assets and liabilities for China operations:

-As of D ecember 31,
+As of D As of December 31,

-2014 2015

-(In t housands)
+2017 2018

+(In th (In thousands)

 Deferred tax assets:

-Net operating loss carry forwards \$ 42,347 \$ 41,604
+Net operating loss carry forwards \$ 10,280 \$ 4,180

-Less: valuation allowance (42,347 (41,604)
+Less: valuation allowance (10,280) (4,180)

-Depreciation, accounts receivable, accrued and other liabilities 8,386 4,550
+Depreciation, accounts receivable, accrued and other liabilities 19,931 25,327

-Less: valuation allowance (8,355 (3,057)
+Less: valuation allowance (11,629) (13,419)

+-

-Net deferred tax assets \$ 31 \$ 1,493
+Net deferred tax assets (included in other assets) \$ 8,302 \$ 11,908

 Deferred tax liabilities:

-Acquired intangible assets \$ 873 \$ 477
+Acquired intangible assets \$ 129 \$ 2,310

-Depreciation 295
+Depreciation 527 702

+Investment gain 9,565

-Others 566
+Others 1,224

-Total deferred tax liabilities \$ 873 \$ 1,338
+Total deferred tax liabilities \$ 1,880 \$ 12,577

 Valuation allowance is provided against deferred tax assets when the Group determines that it is more likely than not that the deferred tax assets will not be utilized in the future.
 In making such determination, the Group considered factors including (i) future reversals of existing taxable temporary differences; (ii) future taxable income exclusive of reversing temporary differences and carry forwards; and (iii) tax planning strategies.
+The valuation allowance on deferred tax assets as of December 31, 2017 and 2018 was \$21.9 million and \$17.6 million, respectively.
+The change in valuation allowance was primarily due to bad debt expenses, investment impairment charges, as well as the expiration of net operating loss carry forward.
 Historically, deferred tax assets were valued using the statutory rate of 25%.
-As of December 31, 2014 and 2015, the Group had net operating loss carry forwards totaling \$169.3 million and \$160.5 million, respectively, for which full valuation allowance was provided.
-As of December 31, 2015, the net operating loss carry forwards will expire, if unused, in the year ending December 31, 2019 through December 31, 2020.
+As of December 31, 2017 and 2018, the Group had net operating loss carry forwards for China operations totaling \$41.1 million and \$16.7 million, respectively, for which full valuation allowance was provided.
+In 2018, \$18.6 million of the net operating loss carry forwards expired and none was utilized.
+As of December 31, 2018, the net operating loss resulting from the Company's carve-out from SINA has fully expired.
+Net operating loss carry forwards for China operations as of December 31, 2018 will expire, if unused, in the years ending December 31, 2019 through December 31, 2023.

-10. Related Party Transactions
+9. Related Party Transactions